Last reviewed on 22nd March 2022

 We’ll cover everything you need to know on how to get a secured loan, regardless of your credit history.
-Our advisors are ready to answer any questions that you may have.
-You can also start your application by making an enquiry.
+Our advisors can also answer any questions that you may have.

 Can I get a secured loan with bad credit?

 Although getting a secured loan with bad credit isn’t easy, it is possible.
-Furthermore, there are lenders that specialise in providing secured loans to applicants who have poor credit.
+Furthermore, there are lenders that specialise in providing secured loans to applicants with poor credit.

 Secured loans are possible with the following credit issues: